norcalbiostat/AppliedStatistics_notes/docs/FA.md

 # Factor Analysis {#fa}

+## Introduction

+Setting the stage with some examples.

 **Example 1**

 An investigator has asked each respondent in a survey whether he or she strongly agrees, agrees, is undecided, disagrees, or strongly disagrees with 15 statements concerning attitudes toward inflation.